 Museum of contemporary art

-I have been the Young Creatives Coordinator at the Museum of Contemporary Art Australia since 2017, where I am responsible for the Museum’s Young Guides, Committee and GENEXT, the Museum’s flagship event for young people aged 12-18 that is programmed and run by the Committee.
+I have been the Young Creatives Coordinator at the Museum of Contemporary Art Australia since 2017, where I am responsible for the Museum’s Young Guides, Youth Committee and GENEXT, the Museum’s flagship event for young people aged 12-18 that is programmed and run by the Committee.

 In 2018 we commissioned cultural research agency Patternmakers to conduct a research study on GENEXT, asking: “What impact does attending GENEXT have on participants, now and into the future?”
 These findings will be published in early 2019.